offen/offen/docs/running-offen/configuring-the-application.md

 ### `OFFEN_SERVER_AUTOTLS`

-In case you want Offen to automatically request a free SSL certifcate from LetsEncrypt you can use this parameter and assign the domain name (e.g. `offen.mydomain.org`) you are planning to serve Offen from.
+In case you want Offen to automatically request a free SSL certifcate from LetsEncrypt you can use this parameter and assign a comma separated list of supported domain names (e.g. `offen.mydomain.org,offen.otherdomain.org`) you are planning to serve Offen from.
 This will have the application automatically handle certificate issuing and renewal.

 ### `OFFEN_SERVER_CERTFICATECACHE`

-Defaults to `/var/www/.cache`
+Defaults to `/var/www/.cache` on Linux and MacOS, `%Temp%\offen.db` on Windows.

 When using the AutoTLS feature, this sets the location where Offen will be caching certificates.